AliRzaev/vyatsu-schedule-backend/README.md

 ### Tests

+**Be attentive!** Some test cases may **wipe out** data in your database.
-Note: do not run tests with production db.
-It may delete all information
+Please ensure that you run tests with database for testing, not for production

 `python -m unittest discover -s tests`